 Reforms to Internet ownership and control are also regularly proposed, such as Nick Srnicek’s suggestion that platforms such as Facebook, Google and Amazon are ‘natural monopolies’ that should be nationalized in order to curtail the power of private corporations.[xxvi]
 But as with many such social democratic reforms, it is not at all clear how Srnicek’s proposal to fund such a move by wealth taxes could actually be implemented, or how nationalization would protect Internet users from state surveillance.
 And, of course, such reforms do not abolish the exploitative social relations that underpin all media production; in fact, they depend upon them.

 One thing we that we can do, as socialists, is use what purchase we have in traditional and ‘new’ media to put forward the case for socialism and organize class struggle activity.
 We can also expose mainstream media bias and misinformation, providing a critical framework for making sense of what we see, read and hear.
 This is not a hopeless task.
 After all, people don’t believe everything they are told.
 Even many media workers are highly skeptical about the system they work within.
 Take journalists, for instance.
 Highly paid, elite journalists like Andrew Marr or Jeremy Paxman are predictably conservative in their political views.
-Most ordinary journalists, however, are workers who, while having to go along with management demands in order to keep their jobs, are all too aware of the media’s role in producing capitalist propaganda.[xxvii]
-Ultimately, however, the only way to end the lies, the biases and the exploitation involved in media production is to take political action to end the capitalist system itself.
+Most ordinary journalists, however, are workers who, while having to go along with management demands in order to keep their jobs, are all too aware of the media’s role in producing capitalist propaganda and have often resisted it.[xxvii]
+You can't fool all the people all the time.
+Ultimately, however, we will only see the end of the lies and the exploitation involved in media production with the end of the capitalist system itself.